‘Bold And The Beautiful’ Recap For Wednesday: Liam Cries After Seeing Thomas Supposedly Kiss Hope

 — Bold & The Beautiful (@BandB_CBS) November 25, 2020

 At the cliff house, Steffy was enjoying a quiet evening at home.
 She gazed at the photo of her and Liam and smiled.
 Suddenly, Liam barged into her house.
-As predicted by The Bold and the Beautiful daily spoilers, Liam was devastated and had obviously been crying
+As predicted by The Bold and the Beautiful daily spoilers, Liam was devastated and had obviously been crying.